The GDPR and enrola

 Once Martha submits her application, we’ll log the consent she provided, and the timestamp of the interaction.

-An additional detail on notice: if you need to link out to additional notice provisions (like your own policies on GDPR), you can do so using hyperlinks in emails on Recruitment Workflows.
+An additional detail on notice: if you need to link out to additional notice provisions (like your own policies on GDPR), you can do so using hyperlinks in emails on Recruitment Workflows, or by creating a custom disclaimer to attach to application forms.

 We’re also making this opt-in mandatory for other forms of data creation as well.
 This means that users will be required to confirm that they’ve received the correct consent prior to importing data via CSV files (for example).